scmschmidt/simple_deployment/modules/simple_azure/README.md

   Size is an identifier to select the sizing for the virtual machine.
   The identifiers must be provided by the file `sizing_azure.yaml` in the project root directory, which must contain the identifiers you want to use, which point to the identifiers used by Azure..

-  An example can be found in the modules directory.

   Image is an identifier to select the correct source image for the virtual machine.
   The identifiers and the images must be provided by the file `images_azure.yaml` in the project root directory, which must contain the identifiers you want to use, which point to the image description used by Azure.

-  An example can be found in the modules directory.

-  Having a mapping allows the usage of the same identifier with all three modules.
+  Having an identifier mapping allows the usage of the same identifier with all three modules.
 The mapping resolves them into the correct names for AWS, Azure and libvirt.

+  The SSH key slot is the index (starting with 0) of the `admin_user_keys` list.
+This allows individual SSH public keys for different machines.

+  The registration code slot is the index (starting with 0) of the `subscription_registration_keys` list.
+This allows individual regitration codes for different machines.

+  The SSH key slot and the registration code slot can both be omitted.
+In this case the first key and regcode of the lists will be taken.

 * `keymap` (optional)